MichalOpoka/ecfr/cfr/title-20-Employees-Benefits/chapter-III-Social-Security-Administration/part-416-Supplemental-Security-Income-Aged-Blind-Disabled/subpart-F-Representative-Payment/section-416.621.md

 (5) A family member.

-(c) For beneficiaries under age 18, our preference is -
+(c) For beneficiaries under age 18, our preference is—

 (1) A natural or adoptive parent who has custody of the beneficiary, or a guardian;